optozorax/unasanu/content/en/index.md

 If this is not enough to comprehend the power of determinism, here are a couple more thought experiments:
 * If we erase all the simulation results and simulate again from scratch, we'll end up with exactly the same outcome.
-* If we pause the simulation and resume it a billion years later, the entities within it would not feel this pause.
+* If we pause the simulation and resume it a billion years later, the creatures within it would not feel this pause.
 Their sense of time would be dictated by the internal laws of their universe.
 We exist outside their timeline, and they are beyond ours.
-* If we run the same simulation on multiple computers simultaneously, it would not change anything for the entities.
+* If we run the same simulation on multiple computers simultaneously, it would not change anything for the creatures.
-* If the simulation is reversible and we somehow retrieve a very distant moment from the future, then even if we simulate it backward, the entities will not feel as if they're living in reverse.
+* If the simulation is reversible and we somehow retrieve a very distant moment from the future, then even if we simulate it backward, the creatures will not feel as if they're living in reverse.

-Of course, this might still not be enough, and I will further demonstrate how one can prove that they remain alive even if we simulate them.
+Of course, this might still not be enough, and I will further demonstrate how one can prove that they remain alive even if we don't simulate them.

 # Universe as a number

-Alright, we agree that the entities are alive when we simulate them on a computer, and it is not enough for us that they have a single future.
+Alright, we agree that the creatures are alive when we simulate them on a computer, and it is not enough for us that they have a single future.
 We believe that their future only exists after we've simulated it.

-So, let's be precise about what we have to claim it as proof that they have lived through a certain stretch of time.
+So, let’s be precise about what we have to claim it as proof that they have lived through a certain stretch of time.
 All we have is: the simulation algorithm and all the simulation steps up to now.
-We consider the existence of this information to be equivalent to proving the life of these entities.
+We consider the existence of this information to be equivalent to proving the life of these creatures.

-Imagine we've run this simulation, gathered all the data and stored it on a large hard drive: first the algorithm, then step 1, then step 2, ..., and finally step N. Now we have evidence that these entities lived up to step N. But, of course, data on a hard drive is always some sequence of zeroes and ones.
-We can convert this data into one large positive integer.
-And this integer still serves as evidence of the entities' existence.
+Imagine we've run this simulation, gathered all the data and stored it on a large hard drive: first the algorithm, then step 1, then step 2, ..., and finally step N. Now we have evidence that these creatures lived up to step N. But, of course, data on a hard drive is always some sequence of zeroes and ones.
+We can convert this data into one large natural number.
+And this number still serves as evidence of the creatures' existence.

 {{ image(path="number.png", scale="2/3") }}

-Here's the catch: as we know, all positive integers already exist.
+Here's the catch: as we know, all natural numbers already exist.

-So, given that all positive integers exist, this means that among them we'll definitely find the number that we used to encode the simulation of the entities we simulated.
-But among them also exists the same simulation, but with an extra moment in time.
+So, given that all natural numbers exist, this means that among them we'll definitely find the number that we used to encode the simulation of the creatures we simulated.
+But among them also exists the same simulation, but with a next moment in time.
 Moreover, any other simulation exists for any point in time within it.
-All these numbers are equivalent to evidence of the existence of some entities that are represented in these simulations.
+All these numbers are equivalent to evidence of the existence of some creatures that are represented in these simulations.

-From this, we conclude that <span class="green2-bg example">the result of any simulation, that can be run on a computer, already exists as a positive integer</span>.
-That's where the name of this concept comes from: **the universe as a number**.
+From this, we conclude that <span class="green2-bg example">the result of any simulation, that can be run on a computer, already exists as a natural number</span>.
+That's where the name of this concept comes from: **universe as a number**.

 {{ admonition_start(color="blue", title="📝 Introduced definition") }}
-**Self-existence** is the concept that a universe exists for itself, if living entities within it are capable of observing their own existence and their universe.
+**Self-existence** is the concept that a universe exists for itself, if living creatures within it are capable of observing their own existence and their universe.
 {{ admonition_end() }}

-Earlier, we agreed that entities in a computer simulation are capable of observing their own universe.
+Earlier, we agreed that creatures in a computer simulation are capable of observing their own universe.
 Hence, this universe, at the very least, exists for itself.
 Then we concluded that this existence is equal to existing as a number.
 Therefore, from the existence of all natural numbers, the existence of all potentially simulated universes follows, each for itself.
 And consequently, in all such universes where life exists, that life will observe its universe.

 I find the example of physical simulation appealing because it doesn't require us to define the term "existence" beforehand.
 Instead, it's so self-evident that we should derive the definition of "existence" from it.
 In this case, we come up with the concept of "self-existing".
-If we agree that these entities have a sense of living within the simulation when we run it on a computer, then we must immediately conclude that they sensed life even before our simulation, existing as a number.
+If we agree that these creatures have a sense of living within the simulation when we run it on a computer, then we must immediately conclude that they sensed life even before our simulation, existing as a number.

 So what happens when we simulate a particular world?
 In this context, we can say that with a <span class="green2-bg example">simulation, we don't create a world, we observe one that already exists</span>.
 And computational power is spent precisely on this observation.
 Choosing initial conditions is not "creating a world", but searching for a world with the properties we need, among an infinite variety of different worlds.

-And when we stop the simulation, the entities continue to live for themselves.
-They can tell other entities in their universe about it, but not us.
+And when we stop the simulation, the creatures continue to live for themselves.
+They can tell other creatures in their universe about it, but not us.
 We can't observe it because we've turned off the simulation.

 ## The anthropic principle